radektomasek/fm-social-proof-section/README.md

 [This challenge](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA) was the eleventh one I picked from the [Frontend Mentor](https://www.frontendmentor.io).

 The process of creating the solution was quite straighforward.
-When I was picking up the challenge, I liked the most the cards/rating components which hadn't been aligned in straight lines.
-I imagined the solution quite quickly and I was glad it was working well when I was actually implementing it.
+When picking up the challenge, I liked most of the cards/rating components that hadn't been aligned in straight lines.
+I imagined the solution relatively quickly and was glad it worked well when implemented.

 But as usual, let's breakup the solution in the next few sections.